Tekkify/SyncNBT/README.md

 SyncNBT
 =======

-Sync some NBT data between Minecraft servers
+Syncs players inventory & NBT data between servers

 ## Install
 The plugin requires that you have ProtocolLib installed, you can download them from this link: